Murdoch's Fox vows to be 'disciplined' on deals, extend buybacks

-NEWYORK/LONDON Rupert Murdoch's Twenty-First Century Fox Inc said on Friday it would only consider deals that are "disciplined" and increase shareholder value, a move analysts said signalled the media company does not want to overpay for takeover target Time Warner.
+NEW YORK/LONDON Rupert Murdoch's Twenty-First Century Fox Inc (FOXA.O) said on Friday it would only consider deals that are "disciplined" and increase shareholder value, a move analysts said signalled the media company does not want to overpay for takeover target Time Warner (TWX.N).

-Fox is expected to use the $7.2 billion (4.23 billion pounds) proceeds from its partial exit from Europe's pay TV market to fuel its pursuit of Time Warner, which recently rejected Fox's initial $80 billion bid.
+Fox is expected to use the $7.2 billion proceeds from its partial exit from Europe's pay TV market to fuel its pursuit of Time Warner (TWX.N), which recently rejected Fox's initial $80 billion bid.
 Some investors expect it to return with a higher offer.

 Fox announced the sale of its Sky Italian and German pay-TV units to BSkyB in cash and assets on Friday.